 Pinard HeadshotMichael Pinard, the Francis & Harriet Iglehart Professor of Law, is a national leader on issues related to race and the criminal legal system.
 He is the intellectual and visionary lead behind the law school’s efforts to create the Gibson-Banks Center.

-Gibson HeadshotLarry Gibson, the Morton & Sophia Macht Professor of Law, is a legal historian who has written one of the definitive biographies of Thurgood Marshall and will soon release a second book about Justice Marshall.
-He teaches seminars on Thurgood Marshall and race and the law.
+Gibson HeadshotLarry Gibson, the Morton & Sophia Macht Professor of Law, taught his last class at the University of Maryland Francis King Carey School of Law in spring 2025.
+He is a legal historian who has written one of the definitive biographies of Thurgood Marshall and will soon release a second book about Justice Marshall.
+He taught seminars on Thurgood Marshall and race and the law.
 He has curated several exhibits on the history of Black lawyers in Maryland.
 In 1974, Gibson became the first Black man to become a tenured professor at Maryland Carey Law.
 He has indeed demonstrated strong leadership both within and outside of the law school.

 Banks HeadshotTaunya Lovell Banks, Jacob A. France Professor of Equality Jurisprudence, taught her final class at the University of Maryland Francis King Carey School of Law in fall 2021.
 The legendary critical race theory scholar and first tenured Black woman on the law school faculty retired after an illustrious career in which she trained her sharp scholarship on exposing systemic sexism and racism and inspired generations of students and colleagues to dedicate their legal careers to the fight for social justice.